Ina Coolbrith Park

 Backstory and Context

-Coolbrith held literary salons at her Russian Hill home which were well attended by America's artistic elite.
-Coolbrith, Bret Harte (the editor of Overland Monthly), and fellow poet Charles Warren Stoddard became known as the "Golden Gate Trinity" of the San Francisco literary scene in the 1860s and 1870s (4).
+Coolbrith held literary salons at her Russian Hill home that were well attended by America's artistic elite.
+Coolbrith, Bret Harte (the editor of Overland Monthly), and fellow poet Charles Warren Stoddard became known as the "Golden Gate Trinity" of the San Francisco literary scene in the 1860s and 70s (4).

 Coolbrith moved to Oakland to take a job at the Oakland Library Association in order to support her mother, her infirm sister, and her sister's children (5).
 While working there, Coolbrith published her first monograph, A Perfect Day and other Poems, in 1881.
 It was reviewed well by Henry Wadsworth Longfellow, who said of the volume, "I know that California has at least one poet" (6).
 She is also known to have mentored Jack London, who frequented the Oakland Library as a young man (7).

 In the fall of 1892, Coolbrith was let go from the Oakland Library Association (8).
-Famed naturalist and friend John Muir suggested she pursue the librarianship of San Francisco, but Coolbrith responded, "I am disqualified by sex," indicating that San Francisco required its librarian to be a man (9).
+Famed naturalist and friend John Muir suggested she pursue the librarianship of San Francisco, but Coolbrith responded, "I am disqualified by sex;" San Francisco required its librarian to be a man (9).

 Losing the Oakland job gave Coolbrith more time to focus on her poetry.
 She published a second monograph: 1895's Songs from the Golden Gate, a book made up of new verses she'd published in The Century as well as a reissue of well-received poems from her previous volume.